TageMohammadat/TageMohammadat.github.io/index.md

 **Nov.
 2017 – 2020**	&middot; **National project: CORRECT by construction design methodology**

-Researching correct-by-construction design methodology for future avionics applications.
+I researched correct-by-construction design methodology for future avionics applications.

 **Jan.
 2016 – Dec.
 2018**	&middot; **Scalable Multi-Processor System-on-Chip Platform over Ethernet**

-Developing Zynq-7000 MPSoC based fog computing node with emphasis on dynamic service reallocation, and process off-loading on the FPGA fabric using network-on-chip communication.
+I developed a Zynq-7000 MPSoC based fog computing node with emphasis on dynamic service reallocation, and process off-loading on the FPGA fabric using network-on-chip communication.

 **Jan.
 2015 – Jun.
 2016**	&middot; **Single Event Upset Detector Experiment for KTH MiST Satellite Project**

-The project aims to demonstrate a proof of concept for a low-cost computer system suitable for low-earth orbit space applications by using self-healing and fault-tolerance design techniques.
+The project aimed to demonstrate a proof of concept for a low-cost computer system suitable for low-earth orbit space applications by using self-healing and fault-tolerance design techniques.
 I designed several intellectual property blocks in VHDL using Vivado design suite necessary for the operation of the system.

 **Feb.
 2014 – Aug.
 2014**	&middot; **Firmware Development for VHF Radio Transceiver**

-I was responsible for the embedded software design using Hybrid of TI-RTOS and IAR VisualState to create a low size scalable and Real-Time system on A9 core of the TI OMAP-L138 for VHF Radio Transceivers.
+I was responsible for the embedded software design using Hybrid of TI-RTOS and IAR VisualState to create a low size scalable and real-time system on A9 core of the TI OMAP-L138 for VHF Radio Transceivers.

 **Sep.
 2012 – May 2013**	&middot; **MEMS Accelerometer Design for Hydrocarbon Microctremor Analaysis**